kmandalas/webclient-showcase/README.md

 You may find the related issue here:
 * https://github.com/spring-cloud/spring-cloud-sleuth/issues/1524

-Following is screenshot of Jarger UI homepage:
+Following is screenshot of Jaeger UI homepage:

 ![Jaeger Home](/diagrams/jaeger-home.png)